By Deeyoung MaLinkedInWebsiteMay 15, 202610 min readTemplates & ToolsReviewed July 4, 2026

 When a free plan is enough

-A free scheduling plan is enough when the team is small, the location count is simple, and the schedule is mostly a weekly grid.
-If you run one cafe with 8 people, one shop with 10 staff, or a small dining room with a stable roster, you probably do not need enterprise workforce management.
+A free scheduling plan is enough when the team is small, the location count is simple, and the schedule is mostly a weekly operating rhythm.
+If you run one cafe with 8 people, one retail shop with 10 staff, or a small dining room with a stable roster, you probably do not need enterprise workforce management.

-You need a tool that answers four questions quickly: who works, when do they work, how many hours is that, and can payroll trust the export?
-If the free plan answers those, do not upgrade just because a product page makes the paid tier look shiny.
+You need a tool that answers five questions quickly: who works, when do they work, how many hours is that, what needs review before payroll, and can the manager export a clean record?
+If the free plan answers those, do not upgrade just because the paid tier looks more impressive.

 When to upgrade